Flarp/Distri.js/faq.md

 # What were the inspirations for Distri?

-Lots of things.
-[BOINC](http://boinc.berkeley.edu/) was the first time I came across the concept of volunteer computing, and I knew right away the browser could use it.
-[Honeybee-Hive](https://github.com/Kurimizumi/Honeybee-Hive) was another inspiration.
+Lots of things. [<span style="color: blue">BOINC</span>](http://boinc.berkeley.edu/) was the first time I came across the concept of volunteer computing, and I knew right away the browser could use it. [<span style="color: blue">Honeybee-Hive</span>](https://github.com/Kurimizumi/Honeybee-Hive) was another inspiration.
 The program did its job well, but failed a lot of placed internally.
-It was not database-agnostic, and you had to use [MongoDB](https://www.mongodb.com/) to use HBH.
+It was not database-agnostic, and you had to use [<span style="color: blue">MongoDB</span>](https://www.mongodb.com/) to use HBH.
 It also did not have the verification strength feature, and work was distributed serially.

-Other ideas that influenced the development are the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), the [GNU Manifesto](https://en.wikipedia.org/wiki/GNU_Manifesto), and the ideas of decentrialization and distributed systems.
+Other ideas that influenced the development are the [<span style="color: blue">Unix Philosophy</span>](https://en.wikipedia.org/wiki/Unix_philosophy), the [<span style="color: blue">GNU Manifesto</span>](https://en.wikipedia.org/wiki/GNU_Manifesto), and the ideas of decentrialization and distributed systems.
 Distri is under the GPLv3 license.

 # What are the ethics behind Distri?